How to Season Pork: A Complete Guide for Perfect Flavor

 Chinese Five-Spice | Sweet, spicy, woody | Asian-inspired dishes | Red-braised pork, Peking duck |

-- Adobo: A Latin American blend of garlic, oregano, cumin, and vinegar (often in paste form).
+- Adobo: Latin American blend of garlic, oregano, cumin, and vinegar—perfect for quick marinades.

-- Garam Masala: Indian spice mix with cardamom, cloves, cinnamon — works surprisingly well in braised pork.
+- Garam Masala: Indian spice mix with cardamom and cinnamon—surprisingly great for braised pork.

-- Harissa: North African chili paste made with roasted red peppers, caraway, and coriander — great for glazing.
+- Harissa: North African chili paste with roasted peppers—ideal for glazing or rubs.

-- Dubliner Rub: Irish-style blend with smoked paprika, sea salt, brown sugar — ideal for pulled pork.
+- Dubliner Rub: Irish-style blend with smoked paprika and brown sugar—best for pulled pork.

 Whole vs. Ground Spices